Anna Abrikosova: Teacher's college

-Anna later told Lady Dorothy Howard, "Every day as I went into the room the girls would divide up the passage and stand aside not to brush me as I passed because they hated me as one of the privileged class."
+Even though she repeatedly told her fellow students that she sympathized with their Marxist beliefs, Anna Abrikosova later told Lady Dorothy Howard, "Every day as I went into the room the girls would divide up the passage and stand aside not to brush me as I passed because they hated me as one of the privileged class."
+On another occasion, the other girls loudly hissed when Anna Abrikosova's name was mentioned by a professor as one of the three highest scoring female students.
+After an entire term of this treatment, an extremely depressed Anna was withdrawn from the Teacher's College by her family, who placed her instead in a College for women from her own social class.